 McDonald’s is in the midst of implementing MCD.com in the Asia, Pacific, Middle East and Africa (APMEA) region.
 They are currently in the midst of digital initiatives related to the company’s Adobe Marketing Cloud Suite.
 Sources have indicated that the company is in the process of data center migration of critical applications with multiple integration points.
 Sources have also indicated plans related to the enhancement of its single sign-on infrastructure.
 McDonald’s currently single sign-on infrastructure is based on Security Assertion Markup Format (SAML).

 Sources have indicated that NuStar Energy plans for upcoming enterprise content management (ECM) related projects focused on cloud storage, web content management, document management, and business process management (BPM) over the next 6-12 months.
 Sources indicate plans to migrate the company’s IT environment to the cloud.
 The company plans to spend about $1 million to $3 million towards upcoming IT projects focused on application development and support.
 NuStar plans to invest up to $500,000 to support upcoming IT initiatives related to disaster recovery over the next 6-12 months.

-Do any of these triggers highlight opportunities which your business can support through its unique solutions and services?
+Do any of these scoops highlight opportunities which your business can support through its unique solutions and services?
 Once you’ve identified opportunities that fit your target market, we’ll help you identify all key decision makers involved (and how to get in touch with them directly).
 Don’t spend your time wading through prospects that aren’t likely to be receptive to your call.
 Focus your day around activities that are the most likely to produce a high return.